maurergroup/maurergroup.github.io/src/content/theses/joe-gilkes.md

 order: 9
 ---

-Chemical Reaction Discovery with Kinetica.jl.
+Chemical reaction discovery with Kinetica.JL : exploration and simulation of chemical degradation